 Atlas 14 Rainfall Intensity

 Up to 9 inches

 Flood Risk – This new rainfall information indicates that more people and property are at risk of flooding.
 It also indicates an increased level of risk for the people and property that we already knew had flood risk.

 Flood Insurance – We estimate that the number of buildings in the 100-year floodplain could increase from 4,000 to 7,200.
 Affected residents who have federally-backed mortgages will eventually have to purchase flood insurance.
 Those who already have flood insurance will likely see the costs go up.
 This will affect businesses, too.
 Residents and business owners in the interim 100-year floodplain should talk to their insurance agent about purchasing flood insurance now.
 Impacts to flood insurance will occur after FEMA approves updated floodplain maps, estimated to occur in 2023 or 2024.

-Development and Remodeling – We are proposing to change City code to address our new understanding of the increased risk.
-This will minimize future flooding losses, but means that regulations that limit new development in the floodplain will affect more property owners.
-These regulations also affect homeowners who wish to make improvements to their houses in the floodplain.
+Development and Remodeling – We have revised city code to address our new understanding of the increased risk.
+This will minimize future flooding losses but means that regulations that limit new development in the floodplain will affect more property owners.
+These regulations also affect homeowners who wish to make improvements to their houses that are in the floodplain.